-< Conventional treatment > < Treatment by Open Dialogue > Initially reported to psychiatrists or Staff members at the health center staff members at the hospital or (nurses, psychologists or social workers, etc.) clinic A treatment team is established within 24 hours by the patients, family members, friends, the psychiatrist and other specialists, etc., and the team staff visits the patient's home.
-Treatment methods determined by The treatment team opens up the patient's and psychiatrists, who make the family member's hearts.
-All members of the team diagnosis and select and determine are involved in the discussion to select and the treatment methods, visits to determine the treatment methods for the patient. doctor's offices, psychotherapy and occupational therapy, etc. The standpoint of the therapists, the The treatment team, by being more personally psychiatrist and other staff members involved, opens up the patient's and family provides treatment to the member's hearts to improve them through the patient in a more traditional doctor- treatment. patient manner.
+<conventional treatment=""></conventional> <treatment by="" dialogue="" open=""></treatment> Initially reported to psychiatrists or Staff members at the health center staff members at the hospital or (nurses, psychologists or social workers, etc.) clinic A treatment team is established within 24 hours by the patients, family members, friends, the psychiatrist, other specialists, etc., and the team staff visits the patient's home.
+Treatment methods are determined The treatment team opens up the patient's and by psychiatrists, who make the family members' hearts.
+All members of the team diagnosis and select and determine are involved in the discussion to select and the treatment methods, visits to determine the treatment methods for the patient. doctor's offices, psychotherapy, occupational therapy, etc. The standpoint of the therapists, the The treatment team, by being more personally psychiatrist, and other staff members involved, opens up the patient's and family provide treatment to the members' hearts to improve them through the patient in a more traditional doctor- treatment. patient manner.

-III.
 Conceptional diagrams